soibasadaf/C_programming/README.md

 - **10 -**  File input/output handling

 ## What I've learnt:
-- C concepts: variables, loops, conditionals, functions, pointers, arrays, strings, structs, and file I/O.
+- C foundational concepts: variables, loops, conditionals, functions, pointers(p2p was a bit tricky), arrays, strings, structs, and file I/O.
-- Writing modular programs, debugging errors, and building problem-solving skills.
+- Having this much exposure with C, I can confidently write modular programs(w/out ai), debug errors(by myself) and had a bit upgrade in problem-solving(though initially it was irritating to make sure f in printf is present or missing :|